Large and in charge, HP’s 15-inch Spectre x360 makes no compromises

 We concluded following CES 2017 that 2-in-1 devices — that is, touch-enabled PCs that can convert from standard notebooks to tablets, often with other modes in between — are becoming the new normal.
 Between Windows 10 offering a much-improved touch experience and Microsoft’s Surface line blazing a trail, manufacturers are trending toward making as many 2-in-1s as they are traditional notebooks.

 That’s a good thing, because many 2-in-1s are excellent machines no matter how you use them.
 In fact, some 2-in-1s are so good you could use them as standard notebooks, and completely disregard their extra flexibility.
+In our HP Spectre x360 15 review, we take a look at one such machine that pairs a convertible format with a large 15.6-inch display.

-The HP Spectre x360 15 is one such machine.
-It offers hardware that competes well with most traditional notebooks.
-That means a seventh-generation Core i7 processor, 15.6-inch 4K display, Nvidia discrete graphics, large battery, and no-compromise keyboard.
+The Spectre x360 15 offers hardware that competes well with most traditional notebooks.
+After HP quietly updated the line in September 2017, that means a quad-core eighth-generation Core i7 processor, 15.6-inch 4K display, refreshed Nvidia discrete graphics, large battery, and no-compromise keyboard.
 These are features you expect in a high-end notebook, but not necessarily in a 2-in-1 that’s meant to serve double duty as a tablet.

-More: Apple’s MacBook Pro is too thin, and HP can prove it

 To top it all off, the Spectre x360 15 isn’t particularly expensive, given its specifications.
-Our review unit had an Intel Core i7-7500U, 16GB RAM, and 512TB SSD for $1,500.
+Our review unit had an Intel Core i7-7500U, 16GB of RAM, a 512TB SSD, and Nvidia GeForce 940MX for $1,500.
+The newest configuration with Intel Core i7-8550U, 16GB of RAM, a 512GB SSD, and Nvidia GeForce MX150 also goes for around $1,500.
 While that’s expensive, it’s quite a fair price for everything that’s included.
 Given its lofty aspirations, then, did HP manage to make a machine that doesn’t compromise power for flexibility?

 Well-built and good looking — a great combination

 At first glance, the new Spectre x360 15 looks a great deal like a blown-up and repainted version of HP’s current 13.3-inch version.
 That’s not a bad thing – the Spectre x360 13 is itself a great looking machine that’s elegant and attractive.
-With its subdued “Ash Silver” color accented in copper, and an all-aluminum chassis that feels as solid as it looks, the Spectre x360 15 definitely looks like a luxury laptop.
+With its subdued “Ash Silver” color accented in copper and an all-aluminum chassis that feels as solid as it looks, the Spectre x360 15 definitely looks like a luxury laptop.

 As a 360-degree 2-in-1, the Spectre x360 15 offers the typical four usage modes: traditional notebook, tent mode, presentation mode, and tablet.
 Of course, it’s a large machine despite the thinner “micro-edge” bezels on each side of the display, and it’s too heavy to use for long in tablet mode.
 You won’t want to carry it around as a tablet held in the crook of one arm, but it works fine if you have a surface you can rest it on.
-As usual, the display’s 16:9 aspect ratio feels fine in laptop use, but awkward as a tablet.
+As usual, the display’s 16:9 aspect ratio feels fine in laptop use, but it’s a bit awkward as a tablet.

 The Spectre x360 15’s build quality doesn’t disappoint.
 It’s solid through and through, with no sign of excessive bending or twisting.
 Even the display, a weak spot with many machines, requires some real pressure before you can get the screen to warp.
 The hinge rotates easily but maintains its position once in place.
 You can make it move if you jolt the base sharply, but in typical use it stays firmly in place.
+We will note that our review unit’s hinge did develop some minor creaking after more long-term use, but we don’t think it’s anything to be worried about, as it hasn’t changed the feel or function of the hinge.

 In with the new (ports) without throwing away the old